neerajgautam11/M3_G32/BiComSystemProject/1_Requirements/README.md

 ### WHEN:
 When the user will press the button on the key, it will open/lock the car.

+### HOW:
+By pressing the button on the key we access the car lock.

 ## Requirements # RKE (Bi-com system)